Vitamin C - Real recovery uses, myths debunked

 Treatment of "the common cold" – largely a Myth

-First, the usefulness of Vitamin C for treatment of a common cold is probably very low.
-Researchers at University of Toronto divided study participants into two groups:
+First, the usefulness of Vitamin C for the treatment of a common cold is probably very low.
+Researchers at the University of Toronto divided study participants into two groups:

 An experimental group that received vitamin C supplementation at the onset of cold symptoms, and;

 Results were conclusive and showed no significant difference, as also concluded by nearly a dozen other similar studies from other respected institutions.

 In one of the most prominent and notable examples; the University of Maryland infected volunteers with a cold virus and found that all of the volunteers developed colds with similar symptoms and durations regardless of whether they took Vitamin C or not.
 As a result, many medical advisory groups including FDA, AMA, and ADA do not recommend supplemental vitamin C to treat colds.